How to improve cash flow: 8 methods 2022

 Look to reduce your business expenses.

-Start being savvier about your outgoings and ask yourself which costs could be cut.
-Of course, it’s important to motivate and look after your people, but consider what expenses are appropriate rather than just signing them off.
-Or ask yourself - is a service you’re using, such as an online tool or a supplier, the most competitive in the market?
-Try and examine everything you’re spending and go regularly through it with a magnifying glass to avoid wastage.
+You can start being savvier about your outgoings and ask yourself which costs could be cut.
+Of course, motivating and looking after your people is essential, but consider what expenses are appropriate rather than just signing them off.
+Or ask yourself - is a service you're using, such as an online tool or a supplier, the most competitive market?
+Try to examine everything you're spending and regularly go through it with a magnifying glass to avoid waste.
 That will significantly help to improve your cash flow.

 5. Consider short-term lending

-Factoring or other forms of short-term lending will allow bottlenecks or known financial pressure points in your business to be worked around without significant cost.
-Locking in debt at low interest rates will serve you in the long term and in the immediate future by deferring your outbound cash flow.
+Factoring or other forms of short-term lending will allow bottlenecks or known financial pressure points in your business to be worked around without high cost.
+Locking in debt at low interest rates will serve you in the long term and the immediate future by deferring your outbound cash flow.

 We recommend seeking a financial adviser who could advise on a range of options.